 Are you looking for a fast-paced action game that also happens to include stealth elements?
 If so, you’re in the right place then.
-Metal Gear Rising: Revengeance is the ninth installment of the Metal Gear series (and the first one ever on Mac) and is set four years after the events of Metal Gear Solid 4: Guns of Patriots.
-But hey, don’t be discouraged if you have never played a MG game before.
-This is a spin-off, a complete new story.
+Metal Gear Rising: Revengeance for Mac is the ninth installment of the Metal Gear series and is set four years after the events of Metal Gear Solid 4: Guns of Patriots.
+But hey, don’t be discouraged if you have never played an MG game before.
+This is a spin-off, a completely new story.

 In this spin-off, you take the role of Raiden, a known cyborg from the series.
 After some events, he goes down a trail of vengeance against the private military company, Desperado Enforcement and its allied corporation, World Marshall Inc. The game is divided into eight main missions and two additional DLC missions once you beat the main story.

 MGR is a linear beat’em up game packed with great battle dynamics and spectacular boss fights.
 The majority of the game consists on fighting cyborgs, machines and bosses, over and over.
 And the whole thing becomes increasingly difficult as you keep going through the story.

 In MGR, you have a health and fuel cell bar, the latter being used to perform special attacks such as the blade or ripper mode.
 You will need electrolytes to replenish your fuel cell bar which is spent when performing special attacks.
 But they are easily recovered by extracting cores, found in the spinal cords of dead cyborg soldiers and circuits of unmanned gears.
 By the way, cores also replenish your health along with electrolytes.